wakatime/wakatime-blog/posts/1-why-i-built-wakatime.md

 Tags: startups
 ---

-Every week, residents of the <a href="https://twitter.com/pahackerhouse">Hacker House</a> gather around a backyard fire while chatting about startups.
+Every week, residents of the <a href="https://twitter.com/pahackerhouse">Hacker House</a> gather around a backyard fire-pit while chatting about startups.
 It was a mind meld of professional programmers, designers, and entrepreneurs.
+On May 3rd 2013 at one of these backyard fire-pit events I came up with the idea for WakaTime.

 Two residents, <a href="https://kirubakaran.com/">Kirubakaran</a> and <a href="https://www.linkedin.com/in/rfadams">Robert</a>, were experienced consultants and accustomed to tracking their hours.
 I was a salary-man new to contract programming.